OP-TEE/optee_docs/general/contact.rst

 page.
 To report an issue, please follow the process as specified here.
 The email address to use can be found at the `Mailing Aliases`_ page.

+Note that OP-TEE is a reference implementation for developers and device manufacturers and by being a reference implementation it is not always running a secure device configuration by default (see :ref:`platform_ports` for more information).
+Therefore we ask people to think twice whether the security incident report should go to:

+ a) The OP-TEE project?
+Is it an issue in the generic code?
+ b) The chipmaker?
+Does it only affect a certain platform?
+Is it a configuration described only under NDA?
+ c) The ones making the end product?
+Is the issue only present on a certain device?

+The OP-TEE team are in some cases are working directly with chipmakers.
+But it's not uncommon that products are made using OP-TEE that the OP-TEE project is unaware of.
+In those cases we would recommend sending the security issue report to the company making the end product and that they in turn and if needed reach out to the OP-TEE project and/or the chipmaker.

 .. _core_team:

 Core Team